 When High Net Worths are Involved

 Someone who has a high net worth possesses liquid financial assets (money you can move around easily) worth more than $1 million.

 In cases like these, dividing assets is incredibly complicated, especially if there was never a prenuptial agreement.
-With so much at stake, including each party’s future taxes, it’s vital that you turn to trusted, high asset divorce lawyers who have experience in this area.
+With so much at stake, including each party’s future taxes, it’s vital that you turn to trusted lawyers who have experience in this area.

 Complex Property Division

 California is a communal property state, meaning it recognizes nearly all assets that are acquired during the marriage as communal property.
 Because of this, it can be tough trying to find and divide everything you and your spouse acquired during your time together.

 Schedule a consultation today by calling our attorneys in San Diego at (619) 577-4900 or complete our convenient online contact form.